Towards an M5-Brane Model II: Metric String Structures: String structures and their metric extensions

 A quick computation now shows that this dual quasi-isomorphism for the adjusted Weil algebra is indeed compatible with the invariant polynomials in the sense of diagram~\eqref{eq:compatibility_diagram}.

-Let us now turn to the loop model.
+Let us also describe the adjustment for the loop model.
 The generators of the adjusted Weil algebra $\sW_{\rm adj}(\aghl^\omega)$ are as in~\eqref{eq:generators_full_Weil_loop}, and an adjustment that satisfies the condition of definition~\ref{def:adjusted_Weil_algbra} is the following:

 where the additional $\chi(-,-)$ are defined in~\eqref{eq:loop_additional_structure_maps}.